Email marketing analytics and key performance indicators (KPIs) can be measured in many ways.

 Are you optimizing content for desktop, mobile, or both?
 Do you properly test all major mobile devices?
 You might find you are spending a lot of time optimizing your emails for the 0.1% of your subscribers that use Outlook, but the majority of your revenue might come from the 70% of your subscribers that are iPhone users.

 Why it matters: Mobile optimization priorities should align with your audience’s device usage patterns.
-Mobile email opens vary from 26-78% depending on industry and audience demographics.
+Mobile email open rates vary from 26-78% depending on industry and audience demographics.

 12. Click-Through Rate